Getting to Iceland

 Cycling to Reykjavik

 Many blogs and guidebooks urge against cycling along Highway 41 to Reykjavik.
 However, I found it to be fine (apart from the return in horrendous weather) as long as you make use of the network of excellent cycle paths when hitting the outskirts of the city.
 Maps of this network can be found at hotels and various places in the city.

-I say ‘city’, but Iceland’s capital is has a welcoming small-town feel in many ways.
-For travellers weary of the mayhem of London or other large cities, Reykjavik will offer welcome respite.
+I say ‘city’, but Iceland’s capital has a welcoming small-town feel in many ways.
+For bike travellers weary of the mayhem of London or other large cities, Reykjavik will offer welcome respite.